leighmacdonald/gbans/docs/docs/guide/sourcemod.md

     steam_friends, steam_group_members,
     net_asn TO sourcemod;
 GRANT SELECT, INSERT, UPDATE, DELETE ON sm_cookie_cache, sm_cookies TO sourcemod;
+GRANT CREATE ON SCHEMA public TO sourcemod; -- extension will bail if not set it seems :(.
+GRANT USAGE, SELECT ON SEQUENCE sm_cookies_id_seq TO sourcemod;
 GRANT EXECUTE ON FUNCTION check_ban TO sourcemod;
 ```